rayhanehb/rayhanehb.github.io/about.md

       </p>
       <p>
         I enjoy meeting people who share interests in robotics, art, or just fun ideas in general.
-        Feel free to reach out — you can email me at
+        Feel free to reach out!
+You can email me at
         <a href="mailto:rayhaneh.behravesh@gmail.com">rayhaneh.behravesh@gmail.com</a> or connect with me on
         <a href="https://www.linkedin.com/in/r-behravesh">LinkedIn</a>.
       </p>